Back

 \(\displaystyle{\text{Slope}}={\text{m}}=\frac{\text{rise}}{\text{run}}=\frac{{\text{y}}_2-{\text{y}}_1}{{\text{x}}_2-{\text{x}}_1}\)

-We have two points, \(\left ( -4,-22 \right )\) and \(\left ( -6,-34 \right )\).
-We will choose \(\left ( {\color{Blue} -4},{\color{Blue} -22} \right )\) as point one and \(\left ( {\color{Red} -6},{\color{Red} -34} \right )\) as point two.
-(It does not matter which is point one and which is point two as long as we stay consistent throughout our calculations.)
-Now we can plug the points into our formula for slope:
+You have two points, \(\left ( -4,-22 \right )\) and \(\left ( -6,-34 \right )\).
+In this example, choose \(\left ( {\color{Blue} -4},{\color{Blue} -22} \right )\) as point one and \(\left ( {\color{Red} -6},{\color{Red} -34} \right )\) as point two.
+(It does not matter which is point one and which is point two as long as you stay consistent throughout the calculations.)
+Input the points into the formula for slope:

 \(\displaystyle\frac{{\text{y}}_2-{\text{y}}_1}{{\text{x}}_2-{\text{x}}_1}=\frac{{\color{Red}-34}-({\color{Blue}-22})}{{\color{Red}-6}-({\color{Blue}-4})}\)